nelsen129/cloud-resume-challenge/frontend/pages/posts/terraform_infrastructure.md

 ---
 title: Creating a Production-Ready Terraform Infrastructure
-date: 2023/7/3
+date: 2023/7/9
-description: Terraform can be unruly.
+description:
+  Terraform can make production-ready architecture much easier to implement.
+  But it can be difficult to streamline the development process.
-tag: terraform
+tag: terraform, devops
 author: Patrick Nelsen
 ---